Xv-M-S/mindspore_summary/README.md

 - Thanks to @sksq96

 # License
-- 'netsummary'is licensed under the Apache License 2.0.
+- `netsummary` is licensed under the Apache License 2.0.